cirosantilli/linux-cheat/vm/vagrant/README.md

-Vagrant makes it really fast to create new virtual machines.
+Vagrant makes it really fast to create new virtual machines for SSH usage.

-It relies on other Virtual machines to do most of the work.

-By default, it relies on VirtualBox, so you should get it working before using Vagrant.
+Vagrant is a frontend to *providers* like VirtualBox (default) or VMware, so you should get those working before using Vagrant.

 First create a working directory: